Mets win series against MLB-best Dodgers

 Lindor’s single three batters in was New York’s only hit until Starling Marte opened the sixth against Chris Martin (4-1) with an infield single.
 One pitch after hooking a ball foul down the right field line, Lindor doubled to center field as Marte easily scored.

-Lindor stole third on the second pitch of Ruf’s plate appearance, which came after New York manager Buck Showalter pulled left-handed hitting Daniel Vogelbach from the on-deck circle.
+Lindor stole third on the second pitch of Ruf’s plate appearance, which came Showalter pulled left-handed hitting Daniel Vogelbach from the on-deck circle.
 After fouling off three pitches, Ruf lifted a high flyball to the left-field corner and Lindor trotted home.

-Kershaw walked three in a 25-pitch first inning.
-After Mark Canha took ball four to give the Mets a 1-0 lead, Kershaw got Jeff McNeil on a popup.
-He retired his final 13 batters.
+Kershaw walked three in a 25-pitch first inning, including Mark Canha with the bases loaded — the eighth bases-loaded walk of the left-hander’s career and his first since 2015.
+Kershaw then got Jeff McNeil on a popup and retired his final 13 batters.

 Chris Taylor hit a two-run single in the second for the Dodgers.